ItsZeusBro/Test/README.md

 # Test
-Functions that help Test and complementary AI Quality Assurance tools
+Functions that help general testing needs.
+For the future this has larger ambitions with AI

 Future AI Quality Assurance Strategy:
 1. Write test cases using Test tools